Diagnostic Medical Sonography Degree Program

 This is an exciting and opportune time to pursue a career in Medical Sonography!
-According to the Bureau of Labor Statistics, employment of diagnostic medical sonographers is expected to grow 17 percent through 2029.
-That’s over four times the average for all occupations.
-Most of these will probably be employed at imaging centers and state, local, or private hospitals, which employed 61% of all sonographers in 2019.
+According to the BLS, employment of diagnostic medical sonographers is expected to grow 10 percent through 2031.
+That’s 10% faster than the average for all occupations.
+Most sonographers will be employed at imaging centers and state, local, or private hospitals, which employed 76% of all sonographers in 2021.

 - Obtain, review, and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results.